stackitcloud/stackit-cli/docs/stackit_project_describe.md

 ## stackit project describe

-Get the details of a STACKIT project
+Show details of a STACKIT project

 ### Synopsis

-Get the details of a STACKIT project.
+Show details of a STACKIT project.

 ```
 stackit project describe [flags]